Jasontheswag/WHSTechNotes/journal.md

 # December 15, 2025
   I don't have any plans for winter break besides talking to friends and eating a lot

+# January 12, 2026
+  Autcraft exists to prevent things like people harrassing and bullying people with mental disorders. when developers ignore safety, people can get hurt and bullied